-The SEQ Code was developed cooperatively between the water service providers in South East Queensland - Gold Coast City Council, Logan City Council, Queensland Urban Utilities, Redland Water and Unitywater.
+The SEQ Code was developed cooperatively between the water service providers in South East Queensland - City of Gold Coast, Logan City Council, Queensland Urban Utilities, Redland City Council and Unitywater.
 Development of the SEQ Code commenced in 2011 and included consultation with the development industry, with the final SEQ Code adopted by each service provider and gazetted by the Minister for Energy and Water Supply.